 Easy setup, a long battery life, and tracking history for up to a year.
 It works not only in the US, but also in several countries worldwide.
 Monthly cost is a flat $25 regardless of plan, with a discount for multiple months.

 Three different billing options, when other companies offer one price for all plans.
-Some users feel it works better on vehicles than on people.

-However, the jargon related to these devices can sometimes be difficult to understand, and with three different means of installation, it can be a challenge to get the right balance of performance and value.
+However, the jargon related to these devices can sometimes be difficult to understand, and with three different means of installation, it can be a challenge to get the right balance of performance and price.

 Portable GPS: These are the most flexible.
 They don’t have to be installed in your vehicle, they just need to be in or on it.
 In fact, they can just as easily be in a pocket or backpack and be used for tracking a person.
 They can even be in a package to track delivery.
 They can be concealed easily inside the vehicle or put in a magnetic case hidden on the body.
 The only thing you have to be careful of is battery life.
 A week or so between charges is common, but they can differ considerably.
 Some trackers notify you when the battery is low, which is a very useful feature on these.